FIWARE/tutorials.Step-by-Step/docs/open-id-connect.md

 [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) and supports all three standard authentication flows defined there.

-As OIDC is built on the top pf OAuth 2.0, when making requests to the OAuth Token Endpoint, the `Authorization` header is built by combining the application Client ID and Client Secret credentials provided by the **Keyrock** separated by a `:` and base-64encoded.
+As OIDC is built on the top of OAuth 2.0, when making requests to the OAuth Token Endpoint, the `Authorization` header is built by combining the application Client ID and Client Secret credentials provided by the **Keyrock** separated by a `:` and base-64encoded.
 The value can be generated as shown: